munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-* Cache-friendly, dense storage.
+* Cache-friendly, dense storage

-* Constant-time indexed element lookup.
+* Constant-time indexed element lookup

-* Constant-time appending to the end of the array.
+* Constant-time appending to the end of the array

 Those features are exactly why we used dynamic arrays all the time in jlox under the guise of Java's ArrayList class.
 Now that we're in C, we get to roll our